Prinny 2: Prinny Asagi Gameplay

 In the special story mode, Asagi Wars: The Vengeance of Asagi, the player takes control of Prinny Asagi.
 Unlike the original gameplay, Prinny Asagi doesn't have a hit count to determine health; instead, her health is determined by the Ratings Gauge, a large meter that appears at the top of the screen.
 By performing flashy moves and following the audience, the Ratings Gauge will fill up.
 When Asagi takes damage, the Ratings Gauge will drop.
 If the Ratings Gauge reaches 0.00%, Prinny Asagi automatically explodes.

 Unlike Prinnies, Prinny Asagi has access to a large arsenal of weapons, which can be cycled through with the and buttons.
 However, like all Prinnies, she can use the Hip Pound and the spinning dodge.
 Her weapons consist of the Asagi Wonder Buster, the Asagi Gatling Gun, Asagi's Awesome Drill, Asagi's Happy Flamethrower, Asagi's Ridiculous Bazooka, the Asagi Shotgun, the Asagi Cat, an eggplant, and an electric guitar.
 Though some weapons aren't practical for combat, using specific weapons can make the Ratings Gauge increase.
 For example, the electric guitar causes the Combo Gauge to fill, which induces Break Mode, which fills the Ratings Gauge.
 Asagi is also limited by ammo for each weapon she owns, with some exceptions, such as the eggplant and the electric guitar.

 During the normal story, when Asagi is playable, her gameplay remains the same, spare two exceptions.
 Whenever a stage is started, Asagi will crush and destroy one Prinny, resulting in the loss of one life.
 Instead of having the Ratings Gauge, her health is governed by scarves, like all other Prinnies.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight, one seven, one six, and one seven for a total of 28 out of 40.
+Frequently cited in reviews are the game's high level of difficulty, limited and stiff controls and camera systems, and an abundance of unlockable content.